 While there are other colors that exist, they are found few and far between because of their lack of popularity.

-Brahma Chickens Have Unique Character Traits
+The Brahma Has Unique Character Traits

 Brahmas are large birds that look quite intimidating, but they are a docile bird, even when being handled.
 Since they are so large, these birds cannot fly very well, so they are easy to confine.

 While these birds don’t mind being confined, it’s vital that they are given enough space to forage.

 Of course, their large size makes them an excellent choice for those folks living in colder climates.

 This breed also prefers soil that is dry with a moist, colder climate.
 That means muddy areas will need to be avoided since it can lead to issues with their feet and makes Brahmas unhappy.

 Brahmas also make amazing brooders and tend to sit on their nests quite well, but they are not as broody as other breeds.

 As you might expect, these birds are high in the pecking order since most hens are intimidated by them.
 But they do not usually bully other flocks and tend to get along with other chickens.

 Why Should You Raise Brahmas?